astronomer/astronomer-cosmos/docs/dbt/install-options.rst

     pip install 'astronomer-cosmos[kubernetes]'

-Learn more about this execution mode at :ref:`Execution Modes <dbt/execution-modes:Kubernetes>`_.
+Learn more about this execution mode at :ref:`Execution Modes <execution-modes.rst:kubernetes`__.